null-machine/limbus-company-roll-analyzer/README.md

 - A subchart's aggregate is the integral of the cyan line, which roughly approximates the power that skill can comfortably beat at max sanity.
 - A subchart's variance is the area between the cyan and magenta lines divided by the skill's aggregate, which roughly approximates the skill's ability to perform well at low sanity.
 Lower values are more desirable.
 	- This number is kept as a saving grace to some sinners that were affected pretty harshly by the sanity changes, e.g. Blade Lineage Yi Sang.
 - The main chart's aggregate is a weighted sum of all skill aggregates.
-It can be used to compare average power between sinners.
+It compares average power between sinners.
-	- Since defense cycling is being patched, it should be a decent point of comparison.
 - The main chart's variance is a weighted average of all skill variances.
 It approximates how well a sinner can tolerate low sanity or bad luck, with lower values being more desirable.
+- The weighting used for averages assumes two s1, two s2 and one s3.
+	- Despite defense skill cycling being patched, each sinner still has two slots per dashboard, so a weak skill can still theoretically be removed from the bag by just keeping it in a bottom slot, hence the total of five.
+	- Furthermore, ego usage consumes slots, so players that manipulate draw will likely be able to still avoid playing s1 three times per cycle.

 ### Assumptions